pautric/CartoHD/docs/article/readme.md

-This article presents some lesson learned and basic principle on LIDAR data mapping.
+This article presents some lesson learned and basic principle on LiDAR data mapping.
 Not really a tutorial for the tool.

 ** Input Lidar data